 Your spouse, civil partner or eligible cohabiting partner will receive a proportion of your pension.
 It will be paid for the rest of their life.
 Generally, this is:

-30.625 percent of the pension you built up from April 2015
+30.625 per cent of the pension you built up from April 2015

-37.50 percent of the pension you built up between April 2009 and March 2015
+37.50 per cent of the pension you built up between April 2009 and March 2015

-50 percent of the pension you built up before April 2009.
+50 per cent of the pension you built up before April 2009.

 If you die in service as a member of the L G P S, the pension will include a proportion of the increase you would have received if you had retired on ill-health.